Carrots Are Orange

 Thunder Rose

 Rose is a strong, determined, powerful young girl.
-The wonderful illustrations and humorous text will make a child happy and engaged.
+The beautiful illustrations and humorous text will make a child happy and engaged.
 I appreciated the range of ideas about what it means to be strong and courageous.
 It isn’t all about harnessing thunder and lightning.

 Books to teach a child about courage Sheila Rae the Brave